 5.1.
-System Commands - FPN, FFD, FFV, CRCLR, SR, RS, IS, DISP
+System Diagnostic Commands - FPN, FFD, FFV, CRCLR, SR, RS, IS, DISP

-Use the system commands to interrogate the ER500 for information.
-These commands are read-only and issued without parameters (except 'DISP').
+Use these commands to interrogate the ER500 for system information.
+These commands are read-only and sent without parameters (except 'DISP).

 5.1.1.
 FPN Get Device Model